MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br><br>

-# Great work\!
+# Great work

 You showed some impressive data skills today.
 We’ll be in touch for *Loon Survey 2022*.
-Stay tuned\!
+Stay tuned.

 ##